Posted on behalf of Arnold Law Firm on January 9, 2015 in Auto Accident. Updated on February 24, 2022

 On January 6, a vehicle belonging to a deputy at the Sacramento County Sheriffs’ Office caught on fire.
 The vehicle was originally believed to be a patrol car, but officials with the California Highway Patrol stated that the vehicle was an unmarked detectives vehicle.

 If you or someone you love is involved in a serious car accident, do not hesitate to contact the Arnold Law Firm’s Sacramento auto accident attorneys for a free, no obligation consultation.

 Shockingly, at the time that the vehicle caught on fire, the detective was still in the vehicle.
 The Sheriffs’ Department reports that the deputy was uninjured.
 The car was traveling on a bridge near Cal Expo and the Capital City Freeway when it caught on fire.

 The cause of the fire is uncertain, and investigators at the Sacramento Fire Department are still investigating the wreck.
 Initial reports indicate that the deputy was rear-ended by another vehicle and that may have been the cause of the fire.

 Until the vehicle was towed away by a flatbed truck, traffic on the northbound side of the Capital City Freeway remained congested.

-To discuss your legal options after a Sacramento County car accident, contact us immediately.
+To discuss your legal options after a Sacramento County car accident, contact a Sacramento personal injury attorney at Arnold Law Firm immediately.
 We will help you fight the auto insurance companies.